MrSn4ke/BrownianMotion/README.md

-# BrownianMotion
+# Brownian Motion

-This repo contains the code for the shiny app which simulate Brownian mation.
+This repo contains the code for the shiny app which simulates Brownian motion.

 https://mrsnake.shinyapps.io/BrownianMotion/